wadi-1000/Web-Application/HTML/README.md

 -  Input the date you were born.
 -  Input the month you were born.
 -  Input the year you were born.
--  Click button to get your results.
+-  Click button to get your Akan Name.

 ### Setup/Installation Requirements